The Truman Platform

 mkdir ~/.nvm

 1. Confirm you have NVM installed by entering nvm -v in the terminal/command prompt.
-A version number should be printed.
+A version number should be printed if it has been installed properly.

 Node.js is a server-side JavaScript runtime environment built on top of Google Chrome V8 JavaScript engine.
 It allows JavaScript code to run outside of a web browser and on a server, and therefore is typically used to easily and quickly build web applications on the server-side (back end).